Morns like these we parted;

 And this linnet flew!

-We are busy working to bring Emily Dickinson's "Morns like these we parted" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "Morns like these we parted" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Morns like these we parted" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.